Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Implementation Details

 \subsubsection{Extensions to the Fabric Manager (FM)}

-The FM serves as the trusted coordination point for \papertitle.
+The FM serves as the global root-of-trust for \papertitle.
 Today, the only role of the FM is to set up the hardware tables for access control (\S\ref{sec:background}).
-We extend its role to manage the permission table in the SDM, and, generate public labels for context authentication for each host.
+We extend its role to manage the permission table in the SDM, and, generate public labels for process authentication for each host.

-Upon granting access to a process on a host, the FM issues a public label ($L_{exp}$) that cryptographically binds a context (\context) to its permitted memory ranges.
+Upon granting access to a process on a host, the FM issues a public label ($L_{exp}$) that cryptographically binds a \id (\context) to its permitted memory ranges.
 The label is stored in the label section of the metadata and the entry, which has a defined range, is committed to the permission table.
 In addition, the FM is also responsible for optimizing the permission table to minimize the total number of entries.